 In addition to this offering and our existing financing program with Fusion Capital Fund II, LLC, under which we may put shares to Fusion for purchase so long as our stock price is not less than \$0.36, we will require substantial additional capital resources in order to conduct our operations and develop and commercialize our products and cell manufacturing facilities.
-In our underwriting agreement with Oppenheimer & Co.
-Inc., we have agreed not to issue or sell any securities under our existing financing agreement with Fusion or otherwise enter into any similar equity financing program with any third party for a period of 180 days from the date of this prospectus supplement without the prior written consent of Oppenheimer & Co.
-Inc. In order to grow and expand our business, to introduce our new product candidates into the marketplace and to acquire or develop complementary business activities, we will need to raise a significant amount of additional funds.
+In order to grow and expand our business, to introduce our new product candidates into the marketplace and to acquire or develop complementary business activities, we will need to raise a significant amount of additional funds.
 We will also need significant additional funds or a collaborative partner, or both, to finance the research and development activities of our cell product candidates for additional indications.
 Accordingly, we are continuing to pursue additional sources of financing.